 Section 2 - Business Meetings.
-The Board of Directors shall conduct business meetings when necessary to insure proper operation of the club, thereby leaving the general meetings for more pleasurable things.
-Business meeting may be conducted at the place and time agreeable to the Board of Directors but must be open to any member of the club.
+The Board of Directors shall conduct business meetings when necessary to ensure proper operation of the club, thereby leaving the general meetings for more pleasurable things.
+Business meetings may be conducted at the place and time agreeable to the Board of Directors but must be open to any member of the club.

 Section 3 - Notification.
-Certain meetings require that Notification of all members must be made.
-The notice must specify the business to be transacted and no other business may be discussed at that meeting.
+Notification must be sent to members to announce Special and Extraordinary meetings.
+The notice must specify the business to be transacted.
+No other business may be discussed at that meeting.
 The notice must contain the motion to be voted upon and any special information required with that motion.
 Additional requirements may be specified in the By-Laws.
 Notices must include an absentee ballot by which a member may give unambiguous voting instructions to the club secretary.
-Notices must be mailed such that with normal delivery they will be received by members residing in Massachusetts at least 48 hours before the special meeting.
+Notices may be delivered either by email or postal mail to a member’s email or home address as listed in the member roll, and must be sent such that with normal delivery they will be received by members residing in Massachusetts at least 48 hours before the special meeting.
 Notification is deemed made when sent to the member’s mailing address as listed on the roll.

 Section 4 - Absentee Ballots.
 Absentee ballots shall be provided for all meetings requiring Notification and in such other circumstances as the constitution or By-Laws may specify.
 These Ballots must give unambiguous voting instructions to the NVARC secretary.
 The ballot must be registered with the secretary in advance of the vote and shall constitute the member’s presence and vote for the purposes of determining quorum and outcome of the election.
-The absentee ballot given to the secretary must have written in ink the member’s signature and the date the ballot was signed.
-Any cost associated with registering the absentee ballot with the secretary (e.g., postage) shall be borne by the member.
+Any physical absentee ballot given to the secretary must have written in ink the member’s signature and the date the ballot was signed.
+Any emailed absentee ballot is considered valid if it is a response to an emailed notice and the reply address matches the address to which the notice was sent.
+Costs associated with registering the absentee ballot with the secretary (e.g., postage) shall be borne by the member.

 Article V -- Dues and Assessments